-From Amy Winehouse to Nas, Alicia Keys to Big Boi, Salaam Remi is one of the top producers in the world.
+From Amy Winehouse to Big Boi, Salaam Remi is one of the top producers in the world.
 Here, he shares how he uses Apollo and UAD-2 to craft his tracks.
 Read More

 The Black Keys' Dan Auerbach and Patrick Carney detail their recording process and how UAD Powered Plug-Ins are essential to their careful balance of raunch and refinement.
 Read More